hail-is/hail/README.md

 alias stop-cluster=/path/to/cloud-tools/stop_cluster.py
 ```

-The `start_cluster.py` script references a copy of the initialization script `init_notebook.py` that lives in the publically-readable Google Storage bucket `gs://hail-common/`.
+The `start_cluster.py` script references a copy of the initialization script `init_notebook.py` that lives in the publicly-readable Google Storage bucket `gs://hail-common/`.

 You don't need a copy of this initialization script on your local machine to use the other scripts, but it's hosted in this repository as a reference.
 You can also use the initialization script with your own cluster start-up script.